cummins-orgs/email-scheduling-assistant/README.md

 Obvs many people use Calendly-type solutions.
 I personally find these to involve too much upfront effort, while the low-friction 'booking' interface creates issues of its own (last minute re-schedules, people booking in times you forgot to block off, etc).

 The idea of an email-only scheduling assistant is far from novel, indeed there are examples dating back to the early 2010s.
-The only difference here is this is a lightweight open-source assistant.
+The only difference is that this is a lightweight open-source assistant.
 I might make a nice wrapper for it and charge for access to that, but the source code will always be free.

 Want to contribute to this project?
 Lmk on twitter or email :) Matt